💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 So you can see there's a lot of room for us to fully capture more of the packages out there.

 So maybe you can tell us a little bit.
 Workers, we do offer some support today.

 Maybe you can explain a little bit about what it looks like today.
 Totally.

-For workers, if you can run any Node.js dependent package, if it uses Webpack or a bundler, and what you get is React, Gatsby, your favorite frameworks are able to run in the browser with workers.
+And what you get is like React, Gatsby, your favorite frameworks are able to run in the browser with workers.

 And I know that you also had a very handy dandy piece on our website that you kind of share like a bunch of different packages and whatnot.